Tomb of Jahangir, Lahore - History And More

 Although contemporary court sources credit Shah Jahan with the construction of his father’s tomb 10 years after his death, it is more likely that Noor Jahan’s vision was the driving force behind it.
 The empress was a big supporter of architecture, having constructed several structures and gardens.

-The Empress Noor Jahan was deeply devoted to her late husband, Mughal emperor Jahangir, and in 1627, she commissioned the construction of a grand mausoleum for him, based on the Itimad-ud-Daulah tomb in Agra.
+Empress Noor Jahan was deeply devoted to her late husband, Mughal emperor Jahangir, and in 1627 she commissioned the construction of a grand mausoleum for him, based on the Itimad-ud-Daulah tomb in Agra.
 She became a permanent resident in Lahore, where she had a hand in the design and setting of the monument, Dilkusha Garden.
 This costly project, which took ten years to complete, cost an estimated Rs.
 10 lakhs.
 The Empress was remembered for her contribution to this majestic mausoleum, which became Jahangir's final resting place.

 Architecture of Jahangir's Tomb